 Prevention and Treatment

 - Regular exercise as appropriate, keeping in mind the condition of the patient suffering from Parkinson’s disease.
+Staying active improves the pulmonary function and increases the ability to take deep breaths.
+A structured exercise regime improvises the cardiorespiratory system.

 - Giving up smoking is very important.